shadow/shadow/docs/shadow_config_spec.md

 Default options for all hosts.
 These options can also be overridden for each host individually.

-#### `host_defaults.city_code_hint`

-Default: null
-Type: String OR null

-City code hint for Shadow's name and routing system.

-This hint will be used to assign the host to a network node based on the city codes of nodes in the network graph.

-#### `host_defaults.country_code_hint`

-Default: null
-Type: String OR null

-Country code hint for Shadow's name and routing system (ex: "US").

-This hint will be used to assign the host to a network node based on the country codes of nodes in the network graph.

 #### `host_defaults.heartbeat_interval`

 Default: "1 sec"